“It is essential that, by the end of their primary education, all pupils are able to read fluently, and with confidence, in any subject...” (DfE 2013)

 Below this, you will see a selection of key texts that may help your child deal with a range of areas following the Corona virus pandemic.

-Be Excited About Reading (BEAR) time takes place daily from 9:00-9:25.
-This is when “traditional” guided reading takes place.
+Bolsover: Everyone A Reader (BEAR) time takes place daily in classrooms.
+This is when our shared reading sessions takes place.

-During this time, the children are grouped by reading ability and they read a text and answer questions focused on what they need following assessment of the children - focussing on the key reading domains they require from assessment.
+During this time, the children read a shared text and answer questions focused on what they need (following assessment of the children) - focussing on the key reading domains they require from assessment.
+We use the same text throughout the week.
+Our sessions each week go through the following structure:

 Over the course of the week, all children will have had the chance to read and answer questions with the class teacher.